 The decade saw changes as well at Blue Ridge United Methodist.
 The new team of ministers began guiding the church through a time of recession that would affect giving and programs.
 The mission work of the church had always been a big part of the character of Blue Ridge.
 With that in mind, the first Garage Sale for Missions was held in 1983.
 With almost every group in the church taking part, Hobbs Hall was filled with “cast-off” items turned into “treasures” for mission.
 Each year several thousand dollars was raised for a long list of mission projects.
 In 1996 the sale was moved across the street to a large tent.

-In 1983, with plans to return to school, Cheryl Barnard left and Bill Billings assumed the position of Minister of Education until he left the ministry in 1984 to join the FBI.
+In 1983, with plans to return to school, Cheryl Barnard left, and Bill Billings assumed the position of Minister of Education until he left the ministry in 1984 to join the FBI.
 At that time retired minister Shrum Burton was hired to be the Associate minister and Richard Whitaker, Diaconal Minister, came to us from Georgia.

 Several property changes took place during these years.
 When Reverend Lytle retired, the house on Crisp was sold and Cheryl Barnard moved to the parsonage at 5120 Blue Ridge Boulevard.
 When Cheryl left in 1983, this home was sold.
-In l984, the parsonage at 12128 East 49th Street was sold and the church purchased a house at 12109 East 50th Terrace.
+In l984, the parsonage at 12128 East 49th Street was sold, and the church purchased a house at 12109 East 50th Terrace.
 This parsonage was then occupied by Richard Whitaker and his family.

 In January of 1984, over 7,000 Methodists from around the world came together at the Municipal Auditorium in Kansas City to celebrate the 200th anniversary of Methodism in America.
 These activities called “The Festival of Praise” were coordinated by Ann Scahill, sister of Tom Scahill of Blue Ridge.
 Thirty members of our church sang in a mass choir of over 1000 voices during the service.
 Katherine Whitehouse, Church Historian, arranged a display at the Auditorium telling the story of Blue Ridge Boulevard United Methodist Church.

 Many problems faced the leaders and members of the church by the mid-1980’s.
 The population growth in our area had leveled off and many people were moving east or across the state line.
 Our membership stood at around 2,100, but because family structures had changed and church traditions had changed, many people were slower to make a commitment of time and money to the church.
 The economy was weak and energy costs had skyrocketed.
-Our sanctuary was now 20 years old and the rest of the facilities were even older.
+Our sanctuary was now 20 years old, and the rest of the facilities were even older.
 There were constant repairs to the heating and air-conditioning units.
 The Trustees reported a long list of items that needed repairs and up-dating.
 Many in the church felt there was a need for building expansion and remodeling in order to continue to meet the needs of the congregation.
 A Building Committee was formed, an Architect hired, and plans developed.
 However, since it was becoming increasingly difficult to fund the budget each year, it was realized by 1988 that this was not the appropriate time to undertake a building program.

 With this decision reached, it was decided to submit to the congregation a Capital Improvement Campaign to meet the immediate needs for repairs and upkeep to the facilities.
 In July of 1989, the membership made two-year pledges for this “second-mile giving”.
-The funds were to cover such items as roofing and guttering for the Chapel, lighting improvements, air conditioning up-dating, energy efficient windows, handicap access, etc. Even though the entire amount needed was not pledged, those monies that were received helped take care of some much needed repairs.
+The funds were to cover such items as roofing and guttering for the Chapel, lighting improvements, air conditioning up-dating, energy efficient windows, handicap access, etc. Even though the entire amount needed was not pledged, those monies that were received helped take care of some much-needed repairs.

 Music has always been a very important part of the ministry of Blue Ridge United Methodist Church.
 We have been blessed with outstanding organists and dedicated choir directors.
 The adult choir has served the church faithfully for many, many years–practicing once a week, sometimes singing at three services, preparing special anthems for Christmas and Easter and other events.
-There has not only been adult choirs, but opportunities for the children and youth to share in the music ministry as well.
+There have not only been adult choirs, but opportunities for the children and youth to share in the music ministry as well.
 The musicals they present annually to the congregation are always one of the highlights of the year.
 Over the years, other special choir groups have been part of the music program.
 The addition of the handbells in 1974 added another dimension to this ministry.
 In 1987, Linda Mann was appointed the Director of Music.
 She continued to play the organ.
 Cyndy Price and Debbie Keeton were named as Assistant Choir Directors.
 Not only have there been several vocal choirs, but outstanding soloists, instrumental groups, and special programs as well.

 In May of 1990, Reverend Gene Atkins retired after almost 42 years in the ministry, nine of them at Blue Ridge.
 Shrum Burton, who officially retired in 1982 after 45 years of service, took a second retirement after serving our church for 6 years.